OlivierSohn/hamazed/BACKLOG.md

 the duration could be interpreted by the channel as "when to trigger the enveloppe keyReleased()" (thus, also when to trigger the enveloppe of the following request).

+- use travis_wait 119 if haddock is too long

 - develop enveloppes:

 make "linear perceived" envelope : Logarithmic, with a negative offset, scaled:.